-Personal income tax (dohodnina): it is taxed at the individual level and is levied on six categories of income: income from employment, business income, income from basic agriculture and forestry, royalties, and other income accruing to persons liable to tax in the Republic of Slovenia.
+Personal income tax (PIT) (dohodnina): it is taxed at the individual level and is levied on five categories of income: income from employment, business income, income from basic agriculture and forestry, royalties, and other income accruing to persons liable to tax in the Republic of Slovenia.
 Most social benefits, which are not wage compensation, are not subject to personal income tax.
-Revised personal income tax regulation was adopted in 2006, when flat tax rate for capital income was enacted.
+Revised personal income tax regulation was adopted in 2006, when flat tax rate for capital income was enacted and since then it has been moved out of PIT base.
+Initially the flat tax rate for capital income was set to 20%, which was increased to 25% in 2013.
 However, there have been numerous amendments to this law since then.
 One important change was introduced in 2013.
 Since 2013 income from rents has been moved out of PIT tax base and has been taxed with flat tax rate of 25% with standard costs of only 10% instead of 40% as with previous rules.

 Derivative instruments gains tax (davek od dobička od odsvojitve izvedenih finančnih instrumentov): was introduced in July 2008.
 The tax is payable by resident individuals and is levied on the difference between the value of the derivative instrument upon disposal and its acquisition value.
-It is levied at degressive rates depending on the period of holding (from 20% to 0% (tax exemption) when the period of holding is longer than 20 years).
-Gains realized from short-term contracts are taxed at 40%.
+It is levied at degressive rates depending on the period of holding (from 25% to 0% (tax exemption) when the period of holding is longer than 20 years).
+Gains realized from short-term contracts (less than a year) are taxed at 40%.